Optimising your workforce

 NDS provides information about the award review through NDS Modern Award Updates.

-High performance work practices are those that maximise the scope for workers to use their skills and creativity within strongly values-oriented organisations.
+Purpose driven approaches using self-organising teams are those that maximise the scope for workers to use their skills and creativity within strongly values-oriented organisations.

 The report, Evaluation of the NDS Innovation for High Performance Project 2016 is a report that synthesises the learnings by a group of disability providers convened by NDS in 2016.